oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 PRANK is a probabilistic multiple alignment program for DNA,  codon and amino-acid sequences.
 PRANK is based on a novel algorithm that treats  insertions correctly and avoids over-estimation of the number of deletion events.

-**URL**
+**More Information**

 http://wasabiapp.org/software/prank/